 7. The Power Of Story

-In ancient times before there was the written word stories were used to communicate important ideas.
+In ancient times, before the written word, people used stories to communicate important ideas.
 People forget data almost immediately but can recall an interesting story decades after hearing it just once.
 This is how our species survived.
-Critical knowledge about survival was relayed through story, generation after generation.
+Generation after generation, story relayed critical knowledge about survival.
 In schools, we still teach our kids Greek mythology because those ancient stories still apply.
-It seems that stories are hardwired into our very DNA as a way of remembering important information.
+Our DNA hardwires stories into our brains, as a way of remembering information.

 As a sales manager, you need to collect stories about success and failure within your organization.
 The stories become the folklore of your organization.
 For example, if you tell a new sales rep that they need to go above and beyond the call of duty it is almost meaningless.
 On the other hand, if you make the same point but tell them a story about another sales rep within your organization who drove all night to get a client the exact part they needed so the production line wouldn’t shut down.
 Now that’s a concept that the new sales rep fully understands and will never forget it.